 5.1 The College will take a multi-agency approach to protect people who are at the risk of radicalisation, cause for concern or counter terrorism activity.
-To do this, the College will work in partnership with schools, colleges, BIS regional higher and further education Prevent co-ordinators, the Local Authority Prevent Co-ordinator, Children's Social Work Services, the Police and the Channel Programme.
+To do this, the College will work in partnership with schools, colleges, BIS regional higher and further education

-- 5.2 The College will have an information sharing protocol for work with the Police and other law enforcement agencies.
+- Prevent co-ordinators, the Local Authority Prevent Co-ordinator, Children's Social Work Services, the Police and the Channel Programme. - The College will have an information sharing protocol for work with the Police and other law enforcement agencies.
 This will include mechanisms to consider Section 29(3) Requests. - 5.3 The College will also work with the following persons or organisations to manage any cases where concerns have been raised:

-Name and address of contact Contact number Email Nadeem Siddique Prevent Co-ordinator, Leeds City Council 0113 2476830 07712215005 nadeem.siddique@leeds.gov.uk.
-Counter Terrorism Unit Department Direct Line: 0113 3954140
+Name and address of contact Contact number Email Julia Holden Prevent Co-ordinator, Leeds City Council Safer Stronger Communities Team Tel: (0113) 378 5831 Julia.holden@leeds.gov.uk Counter Terrorism Unit Department Direct Line: 0113 3954140